Engineering essay

 PingUrlSync , Iteration: 7, ThreadId: 12

-In this post we’ll understand why this code hangs and how can we investigate such issues in visual studio.
+In this post, we’ll understand why this code hangs and how to investigate such issues in Visual Studio.

-We need a little bit of background about the Task Parallell library to understand whats going on.
+We need a little background on the Task Parallel Library to understand what’s going on.

 Task Parallel Library (TPL) is a set of public types and APIs in .NET that simplify the process of adding parallelism and concurrency to applications.
 It was introduced in .NET Framework 4.0 and is the recommended way to write multithreaded and parallel code.